 While many marketers and brands attempt to protect these channels, fraudsters mimic actual human behavior by employing sophisticated avatars or real human beings in fraud farms to make real phone calls after engaging with content and links on social media sites like Facebook.

 By inserting ad fraud campaigns with real, human-like interactions, bad actors can circumvent many of the barriers and protections businesses currently employ to protect their data and dollars.

 After these brief conversations, few even realize they were involved in an ad fraud scam.
 Fraudsters and internet bots simply move on to their next victims and repeat the process over and over again.
 By the time businesses identify patterns in phone calls that exhibit the same unusual characteristics, they have already wasted money on bogus ad spend.

 Threats that come from every direction and various sources, from automated internet bots to huge teams of people, continue to waste money and time for brands and marketers.
 There are, however, some innovative companies that have spent years studying the problem, and programming millions of lines of code to stop the source of ad fraud where it begins: the user.

 Anura is an ad fraud solution focused on the user rather than the channel or means through which bad actors enter the campaign environment.
 By leveraging hundreds of data points, Anura can accurately differentiate between real and fraudulent traffic.

-With our unique identification technology, marketers are able to make better business decisions based off the behavior of real clients and customers, reduce wasted ad spend and maximizing resources to improve profitability.
+With our unique identification technology, marketers are able to make better business decisions based on the behavior of real clients and customers, reduce wasted ad spend, and maximize resources to improve profitability.